 And we just, you know, we hail them as heroes.

-And yeah, brought us to the point of, you know, you know, ignoring quid pro quote Joe Zero Experience Hunter and an innocent phone call with the president and president-elected Ukraine, uh, where there was no quid pro quo, you know, but we'll impeach him for it anyway.
+And yeah, it brought us to the point of, you know, ignoring quid pro quo, Joe Zero Experience Hunter, and an innocent phone call with the president and president-elected Ukraine where there was no quid pro quo, you know, but we'll impeach him for it anyway.

 I mean, things are that bad.